7 July 1937: Clash near the Marco Polo Bridge, close to Beijing

 6 June 1944: D-Day

-The Allied landings in northern France began on 6 June 1944.
+The Allied landings in northern France – known as D-Day – began on 6 June 1944.
 American, British and Canadian forces landed in Normandy, as Operation Neptune (the landings) paved the way for Operation Overlord (the invasion).
 Under the overall command of Eisenhower, the Allies benefited from well-organised and effective naval support for the invasion and from air superiority.
 In addition, a successful deception exercise, Operation Fortitude, ensured that the Normandy landing was a surprise.

 The Germans had concentrated more of their defences and forces in the Calais region, which offered a shorter sea crossing and a shorter route to Germany.
 Normandy, in contrast, was easier to reach from the invasion ports on the south coast of England, especially Plymouth, Portland and Portsmouth.
 The Germans lacked adequate naval and air forces to contest an invasion, and much of their army in France was of indifferent quality, short of transport and training, and, in many cases, equipment.